FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_community/group_deploy_case.md

-# Multi-machine deployment-Single Group Dual Mechanism Dual Node Networking Mode Actual Combat
+# Multi-machine deployment-single group, double mechanism and double node networking mode actual combat

 Author ： Pu Canglong(Xiao Yue)Member of the Center for Blockchain and Applied Research, Shanghai University of International Business and Economics

 ## 0. Needs Analysis

-There are two servers, then the next organization of each machine generates a node, two connected to one, that is: dual-organization dual-node single group.。
+There are two servers, then the next organization of each machine generates a node, two connected to one, that is: dual-organization dual-node single group。

 ## 1. Download and install the operation and maintenance deployment tool

-> *It is assumed that there is nothing on the machine, because the user who compiles the client using the source code does not have to take the last step.*
+> *It is assumed that there is nothing on the machine, because the user who compiles the client using the source code does not have to take the last step*

 Download